ably/ably-cocoa/README.md

 We perform CI testing on the following operating systems:

-- iOS 16.2
+- iOS 17.2
-- tvOS 16.1
+- tvOS 17.2
-- The version of macOS specified by [GitHub Actions’ `macos-latest` runner image](https://github.com/actions/runner-images#available-images).
+- The version of macOS specified by [GitHub Actions’ `macos-13` runner image](https://github.com/actions/runner-images#available-images).

 ## Known Limitations